This is the multi-page printable view of this section. Click here to print.

 For more information about the various inbound and outbound ports to be configured in the VPC, refer to section Open Listening Ports.

-Perform the following steps to configure the VPC for the instance of the Protegrity appliance.
+Perform the following steps to configure the VPC for the instance.

 1. Ensure that you are logged in to AWS and at the AWS Management Console screen.